jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 69 Unremitted deductions made by employers
 (1) This section applies if—
+  (a) an amount is included in employment income information received by the Commissioner as a deduction made by an employer under this subpart; and
-  (a) the Commissioner is satisfied that a deduction has been made in any PAYE period by an employer under this subpart; and (b) the amount of the deduction is not paid to the Commissioner by the employer on or before the date on which an employer is required to pay the deduction to the Commissioner under section RA 15 of the Income Tax Act 2007 (as applied by section 67 of this Act).
+  (b) the Commissioner is satisfied that the employer has deducted the amount under this subpart; and (c) the amount of the deduction is not paid to the Commissioner by the employer on or before the date by which the employer is required to pay the deduction to the Commissioner under section RD 4 of the Income Tax Act 2007 (as applied by section 67 of this Act).
-(2) The amount of the deduction is treated, for the purposes of this Act, as having been received by the Commissioner on the 15th day of the month in which the deduction is made.
+(2) The amount of the deduction is treated, for the purposes of this Act, as having been received by the Commissioner,— (a) for employment income information that includes the date of the payday on which the deduction was made, on that date; or
+  (b) otherwise, on the 15th day of the month in which the deduction was made.

 ### 70 Unexplained remittances of deductions received from employers
 (1) This section applies if—